Top Locations to Propose in Chicago

 Permit Fee: $45 + $35 application fee

-Many consider Millennium Park to be Chicago’s most important project since the World’s Columbian Exposition of 1893.
-At a total cost exceeding $475 million, the 24.5 acre park is a prominent civic center on the northwestern border of Grant Park near the Lake Michigan shoreline.
+Many consider Millennium Park Chicago’s most important project since the World’s Columbian Exposition of 1893.
+At a total cost exceeding $475 million, the 24.5-acre park is a prominent civic center on the northwestern border of Grant Park near the Lake Michigan shoreline.

 It is said that you can’t come to Chicago without visiting The Bean, one of the city’s most famous icons.
-Unveiled in 2005, British artist Anish Kapoor created her first outdoor public sculpture in the United States, and one of the largest sculptures of its kind in the world.
-The city’s skyline is reflected and distorted on Cloud Gate’s silky mirror-like surface which was inspired by liquid mercury.
+Unveiled in 2005, British artist Anish Kapoor created her first outdoor public sculpture in the United States, and one of the most enormous sculptures of its kind.
+The city’s skyline is reflected and distorted on Cloud Gate’s silky mirror-like surface, which was inspired by liquid mercury.

 Frank Gehry’s one-of-a-kind bandshell stands 120-feet tall, with a flowing crown of stainless steel ribbons and curving steel plates that make it a stunning and surreal place to see live entertainment.
 Plus, the pavilion has a state-of-the-art sound system designed to mimic the acoustics of an indoor theatre.
 Grab a seat or sprawl out on the Great Lawn with a picnic as you take in Millennium Park’s Summer Music and Summer Film Series, and a host of annual festivals, including the Grant Park Music Festival, the Chicago Blues Festival, the Chicago Jazz Festival, and the World Music Festival.